Skip to main content

 Each request includes:

-• The guest’s message
+• The guest’s message and recent conversation context

-• Your brand voice configuration
+• Your brand voice text

 • License key and validation status